Jim Bagby Jr.

-James Charles Jacob Bagby Jr. (September 8, 1916 – September 2, 1988) was a starting pitcher in Major League Baseball who played for the Boston Red Sox, Cleveland Indians, and Pittsburgh Pirates.
+James Charles Jacob Bagby Jr. (September 8, 1916 – September 2, 1988) was an American starting pitcher in Major League Baseball who played for the Boston Red Sox, Cleveland Indians, and Pittsburgh Pirates.
 He batted and threw right-handed.
 His father, Jim Sr., was also a major league pitcher who played with Cincinnati, Cleveland and Pittsburgh between 1912 and 1923.

 A native of Cleveland, Ohio, Bagby played with the Red Sox (twice), Indians and Pirates in a span of ten years.
 He posted a 97–96 record with 431 strikeouts and a 3.96 ERA in 16661/3 innings pitched, including 84 complete games and 13 shutouts.
-He was the Indians pitcher in the July 17, 1941 game which ended Joe DiMaggio's famous 56-game hitting streak.
+He was the Indians pitcher in the July 17, 1941 game that ended Joe DiMaggio's famous 56-game hitting streak.

 Bagby reached his career high of 17 wins in each of his All-Star seasons, in 1942 and 1943, and led the American League in starts both years with 35 and 33, respectively.
-After that, he served much of 1944 in the US Merchant Marine and never won more than eight games in a regular season.
+After that, he served much of 1944 in the US Merchant Marine and never again won more than eight games in a regular season.

-As a hitter, Bagby was a better than average hitting pitcher in the majors, posting a .226 batting average (140-for-620) with 59 runs, 3 home runs and 56 RBI.
+As a hitter, Bagby was a better-than-average hitting pitcher in the majors, posting a .226 batting average (140-for-620) with 59 runs, 3 home runs and 56 RBI.
 He was used as a pinch hitter 18 times in his career.

 Following his baseball career, Bagby became a professional golf player.
 In 1992, he was inducted into the Georgia Sports Hall of Fame.

-Bagby died in Marietta, Georgia, six days before his 72nd birthday.
-Bagby maintained a lifelong dislike of sports writers, as he was born with a cleft palate and was often made fun of by them for his appearance.